 The California Consumer Privacy Act (CCPA)

-The biggest recent privacy development in the United States – by far – has been California's enactment of the CCPA, a comprehensive privacy bill that commentators have taken to calling 'California's GDPR'.
-Given California's size and the fact that it is the home of Silicon Valley, the CCPA is having a wide impact and companies across the United States and around the world are considering what it might mean for them.
+Outside of the issues surrounding the covid-19 pandemic, the biggest recent privacy development in the United States has been the entry into force of the CCPA, a comprehensive privacy bill that commentators have taken to calling 'California's GDPR'.
+Given California's size and the fact that it is the home of Silicon Valley, the CCPA is having a wide impact, and companies across the United States and around the world are considering what it might mean for them.

-The CCPA will enter go into effect on 1 January 2020, and will immediately become the most far-reaching privacy or data protection law in the country.
-In short, the bill's nickname reflects reality, as CCPA shares many attributes with the EU's General Data Protection Regulation (GDPR).
-And while a full discussion of the lengthy bill is beyond the scope of this chapter, the bill's highlights include the following:
+Despite this uncertainty, one thing that is clear is that, upon enactment, the CCPA immediately became the most far-reaching privacy or data protection law in the country.
+In short, the bill's nickname reflects reality, as the CCPA shares many attributes with the EU's General Data Protection Regulation (GDPR).
+And while a full discussion of the lengthy law is beyond the scope of this chapter, the law's highlights include the following:

-- The CCPA applies to for-profit entities that are doing business in California; that collect or determine the means of processing personal information; and that meet one of three size thresholds.72
+- The CCPA applies to for-profit entities that are doing business in California; that collect or determine the means of processing personal information; and that meet one of three size thresholds.86

-- The CCPA prohibits businesses from selling personal information of individuals under the age of 16, absent affirmative authorisation.75
+- The CCPA prohibits businesses from selling personal information of individuals under the age of 16, absent affirmative authorisation.89

-- The CCPA mandates that businesses not treat consumers differently based on the customers' exercise of their CCPA rights, although businesses are allowed to offer incentives.76
+- The CCPA mandates that businesses not treat consumers differently based on the exercise of their CCPA rights, although businesses are allowed to offer incentives.90

-- The CCPA provides a private cause of action for certain data breaches that result from a business's violation of the duty to implement and maintain reasonable security procedures and practices.77
+- The CCPA provides a private cause of action for certain data breaches that result from a business's violation of the duty to implement and maintain reasonable security procedures and practices.91

-- The CCPA authorises the California Attorney General to enforce its provisions with statutory fines of up to US$7,500 per violation.78
+- The CCPA authorises the California Attorney General to enforce its provisions with statutory fines of up to US$7,500 per violation.92

 Other state laws

-Nevada became the first state to follow the CCPA trend when, on 29 May 2019, it enacted a law that grants consumers the right to opt out of the sale of personal information.
-While Nevada's law is not as comprehensive as the CCPA, it will enter into force earlier – on 1 October 2019.79
+- Nevada became the first state to follow the CCPA trend when, on 29 May 2019, it enacted a law that grants consumers the right to 'opt out' of the sale of personal information.
+While Nevada's law is not as comprehensive as the CCPA, it entered into force earlier on 1 October 2019.94

-Finally, on 25 July 2019, New York enacted the Stop Hacks and Improve Electronic Data Security Act (the SHIELD Act),81 which updates New York's breach reporting law by, among other things, requiring entities that handle private information to implement a data security programme with 'reasonable' administrative, technical and physical safeguards.
+- On 25 July 2019, New York enacted the Stop Hacks and Improve Electronic Data Security Act (SHIELD Act),96 updating New York's breach reporting law by, among other things, requiring entities that handle private information to implement a data security programme with 'reasonable' administrative, technical and physical safeguards.
+The Act's reasonable security requirement went into effect on 21 March 2020.
 While this law is again narrower than the CCPA, it is notable for detailing what constitutes 'reasonable security', laying out with some specificity examples of 'reasonable' safeguards.
 The SHIELD Act also makes clear that entities in compliance with data security frameworks under certain federal or state laws (such as GLBA and HIPAA) are in compliance with the SHIELD Act.
 In this regard, the Act mirrors a 2018 Ohio law, which did not establish minimum cybersecurity standards but which did provide companies with a safe harbour for tort liability in data breach actions when they put in place 'administrative, technical, and physical safeguards for the protection of personal information and that reasonably confor[m] to an industry recognised cybersecurity framework'.

-Besides taking the lead on enacting broad, cross-sectoral privacy and data security legislation, states are also taking the lead in putting in place other, more focused regulatory regimes.
+Besides taking the lead on enacting broad, cross-sectoral privacy and data security legislation and updating their data breach notification laws, states are also taking the lead in putting in place other, more focused regulatory regimes.
 We have discussed some examples of this, such as the New York Department of Financial Services' Cybersecurity Regulation, above, but there are many others.
-For instance, South Carolina passed a law putting in place prescriptive data security requirements for insurers that went into effect on 1 January 2019,82 and other states have followed suit, enacting requirements that generally track the Insurance Data Security Model Law adopted by the National Association of Insurance Commissioners (NAIC).
+For instance, South Carolina passed a law putting in place prescriptive data security requirements for insurers that went into effect on 1 January 2019,98 and other states have followed suit, enacting requirements that generally track the Insurance Data Security Model Law adopted by the National Association of Insurance Commissioners (NAIC).

-States are also taking the lead in regulating emerging technologies, such as autonomous vehicles.
-A prime example of this is facial recognition technologies.
-Texas, Washington and Illinois have already enacted statutes governing biometric data directly, many other states indirectly regulate biometric data by including it in their statutory definitions of personal information, and several other states, including Connecticut, New Hampshire and Alaska, have considered or proposed legislation seeking to regulate biometric data.
+States are also taking the lead in regulating emerging technologies, with a prime example of this being facial recognition technologies.
+On 31 March 2020, the Governor of Washington state signed into law S.B.
+6280, a bill aimed at regulating state and local government agencies' use of facial recognition services.99 The law contains safeguards that ensure testing, transparency, and accountability for the uses of facial recognition technology and includes various measures to uphold fundamental civil liberties.
+Several other states, including Arizona, Illinois, Massachusetts, New Hampshire, and Vermont, are also considering such legislation to curtail the use of facial recognition by government entities.
+Additionally, Texas, Washington, and Illinois have already enacted statutes governing biometric data directly, many other states indirectly regulate biometric data by including it in their statutory definitions of personal information, and several other states, including Connecticut, New Hampshire and Alaska, have considered or proposed legislation seeking to regulate biometric data.
 These laws – which generally require notice and opt-out, limitations on the commercial use of acquired biometric data, destruction of the data after a certain amount of time, and employment of industry standards of care to protect the data – will likely continue to be an area of focus going forward.